i-TechSupport-orlando/btenforce/README.md

 - Removed ANSI color coding from log messages.
 - Reduced the interval to 5 seconds.
 - Added logging to configuration function.
-- Prevents reconfiguring by standard users.
+- Prevents reconfiguring by standard users by forcing root access.
 - Cleaned up redundant login check.
 - Added log retention period to the configuration options.
 - Added function to append missing configuration variables to the config file.
 This was necessary because previous versions of `btenforce` may have been installed without the new variables.